ArnaudWeyts/viralengine/README.md

 #Viralengine

+**⚠️ This project is on hold until I actually know what I'm doing in React 😂.**

 This is going to be a search engine for viral posts built on top of react.

 Do keep in mind that this is more of a learning experience for me, getting to know React.

 To install: